-Meet our favorite red sangria recipe!
+Meet our best sangria recipe!
 You will love this classic sangria made with dry red wine, seasonal fruits, and brandy (optional).
-Jump to the Sangria Recipe or read on to see our tips for making it.

 What is Sangria?